Formal Foundations for Controlled Stochastic Activity Networks: Stochastic Models

-These results collectively show that, while CSA and CTMDP models can exhibit structural complexities that preclude exact optimal policies, $\epsilon$-optimal policies always exist and can be systematically computed.
-Combined with the Reward Model framework, they ensure that the accumulated reward functional $R_{\tau'}^{\tau}(\pi \mid q)$ can be approximated within any tolerance $\epsilon$, allowing robust analysis and synthesis even in complex settings.
+Combined with our formal reward semantics, these results guarantee that the accumulated reward functional $R_{\tau'}^{\tau}(\pi \mid q)$ can be approximated within any desired tolerance $\varepsilon$, enabling robust performance guarantees for decision-making and policy synthesis even in settings with complex timing dynamics.